civicrm/civicrm-dev-docs/docs/tools/buildkit.md

 ### Ubuntu

-If you have a new installation of Ubuntu 12.04 or 14.04, then you can download everything -- buildkit and the system requirements -- with one command.
+If you have a new installation of Ubuntu 12.04 or later, then you can download everything -- buildkit and the system requirements -- with one command.
 This command will install buildkit to `~/buildkit`: